The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Experiments

 {\bf Implementation details:} The analytical expressions in Eq.~\eqref{eq:efficient_nested_summation} are computationally intensive.
 For a feasible run-time, we found it necessary to use a multi-threaded C++ implementation that relies heavily on dynamic programming.
 On a fast 8-core Intel i7 CPU, producing the analytical curves for each figure takes up-to 60 minutes.

-To generate the empirical plots, we repeat the following process for different levels of noise: add noise to the training set, train a neural network, and then measure its accuracy on the clean test set.
+To generate the empirical plots, we repeat the following process for different noise levels: add noise to the training set, train a DNN, and then measure its accuracy on the clean test set.
 When it is computationally feasible, we repeat the experiment several times and estimate the mean accuracy and its standard deviation (10 repeats for MNIST, 7 for CIFAR-10).
 For CIFAR-10 and MNIST we use a train/validation split of 90\%/10\%.
-The validation set is used for \emph{early stopping}~\cite{plaut86}: this is especially important for our experiments, because one effect of over-fitting may be memorization of noisy labels, which could degrade a network's resistance to label-noise.
+The clean validation set is used for early stopping~\cite{plaut86}.
+We perform this in our experiments to improve the network performance following the observations in \cite{Arpit17Closer, Carlini19Secret}: one effect of overfitting may be memorization of noisy labels, which could degrade DNN's resistance to label-noise.

-For all MNIST experiments, we use a CNN inspired by LENET-5 \cite{Lecun98gradient-basedlearning} and AlexNet \cite{NIPS2012_4824}, which reaches $\sim$100\% accuracy.
-Its structure is: cnv@20 - cnv@20 - pool - cnv@50 - cnv@50 - pool - fc@\emph{FS} - fc@10 - softmax, where \emph{cnv} is a convolutional layer using a $5\times5$ filter and zero-padding, \emph{fc} is a fully connected layer, \emph{@c} denotes the number of output channels, and \emph{pool} is $2\times2$ max-pooling. \emph{FS} is 500 for Uniform Noise experiments and 256 for Flip Noise experiments.Batch Normalization \cite{Ioffe:2015:BNA:3045118.3045167} is added after each convolutional and fully-connected layer, followed by a ReLU non-linearity (except before the softmax layer).
+For all MNIST experiments, we use a DNN, which reaches $\sim$100\% accuracy.
+Its structure is described in the sup. material.
 For the CIFAR-10 experiments, we use the All Convolutional Network \cite{DBLP:journals/corr/SpringenbergDBR14}.
 To produce features for the $K$-NN experiments, an additional fully connected layer was added before the softmax, with 256 output channels.
 For ImageNet experiments, we use the Densenet-121 \cite{DBLP:journals/corr/HuangLW16a} architecture, with Adam Optimization and mini-batch of size $256$.
 The feature used in $K$-NN experiments is 2048-dimensional.